lokesh/lokesh-dhakar/README.md

 Duplicate an existing post's md file.

 - **Adding one-off CSS for a post.** Add the styles in a style tag in the md file.
-- **Adding one-off JS for a post.** Add a script tag at the bottom of the md file..
+- **Adding one-off JS for a post.** Add a script tag at the bottom of the md file.

 ## Developing